a-g-van-hamel-foundation/CETEIcean/README.md

 - Because this extension was first written and tested with MW 1.35, which does not offer support for ES6 with ResourceLoader, the code in CETEIcean’s JS files has been transpiled to ES5 using [Babel js](https://babeljs.io) and a polyfill for custom elements is added as a dependency.

 ## Version history
+- 0.6.
+Added support for ranges in `#cetei-align`.
+Further default entities added (all from iso-grk1.ent, n/N with macron, etc.).
+Use 'displaytitle' to sort and show results in Special:CETEIcean.
+Reduced sensitivity to XML errors.
+Fixed preview in edit mode.
+Deactivated syntax highlighting for exceptionally lengthy documents to prevent it from freezing the browser.
+With `action=info`, both `#cetei` and `#cetei-align` can provide self-documentation about parameters used.
+Styling changes.
+Removed 'beta' status.
 - 0.5.
 Added syntax highlighting to "Source code" tab in Cetei namespace (highlight.js).
 Changed output used for wiki search to be more search-friendly (rendered all entities, added section with attribute values).
 Added display title to indexing through ParserOutput.
 Added TEI XML to search profiles.
 Made certain notes collapsible/expandable.
 Special:CETEIcean improved and linked from AdminLinks.
 Custom dialog in event of error or warnings.
 Styling changes and minor modifications.
 - 0.4.
 Added `#cetei-align` parser function.
 Added Ace editor for use in FlexForm and Page Forms (using `#cetei-ace` to load JS).
 - 0.3.
 Added an experimental feature to `#cetei` for breaking out a fragment between two self-closing tags, typically `pb` or `mls`/`milestone`, having the XML repaired and retrieving an HTML rendering.
 This is intended for documents in which the position of such tags is too problematic and unpredictable for XPath selection.
 Extended list of character entities.